outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                 - student.intents for activity = "test-taking" includes "maintain focus conditions"
                 - conditions where intent = "focus" includes "temperature regulation"

-            - given that you have at least one relationship to explore, iterate through those relationships:
+            - given that you have at least one relevance factor to explore, standardize the relationships:

+              - its determinable that the key potential sources of variance are:
+                - naturally-determined environment conditions (location.weather)
+                - artificially-determined focus conditions (window.position, room.temperature)
+                - this means you can remove the student object from the analysis, because we mainly care if the room & location.weather & window.position impact the focus conditions required for performance
+                - you can also remove the room object from the analysis, because we mainly care about the window object in the room, leaving only the room.temperature attribute to link the weather, location, window state, and focus conditions
+                - so you only have to iterate through objects: location, window, weather, focus conditions

+              - its also determinable that the key output object is "focus conditions"
+                - without the right focus conditions, the impact of "location => weather => window => room => student" relationship doesnt matter because "student => brain => focus => pass test" relationship is not executable without focus conditions in place
+                - this can be determined by inputs of the "test object", where performance is known to be heavily influenced by focus conditions
+                - this means you can approach this problem from the reverse direction, iterating through focus conditions first & the impact of each variable & relationship on each condition

+            - iterate through those relationships:

-              - if location differs between samples: check if window.position can differ: if so, alternate window.position across locations: check if alternate window.position achieves student.intents aligning with location object metadata: does opening the window achieve anything in south vs. north room? possible intents: temperature regulation, pollution protection, air dissipation, etc iterate through possible intents of different window positions: for each intent of window.position: check if output intents of intent would differ across locations would open windows have different output intents in north & south rooms? yes, because of difference in weather patterns output intent of open window in south room = "temperature regulation" output intent of open window in north room = None (no difference in temperature regulation) given that window.position can serve intent temperature regulation across locations, and that temperature regulation was a key relevance factor organizing identified relationships: check if the different output intents have different impact on other possible relationships under 'temperature': iterate through possible temperature relationships: does output intent "temperature regulation" influence student.intents or condition.intents? yes, it serves the students' "maintain focus conditions" intent, which is served by conditions with "temperature regulation" intent now that youve identified theres a logical flow between all relationships of a relevance factor (temperature), check if the implications of this logical flow match the observed rules: implications for relevant variable variants (vary temperature):
+              - since location differs between samples:

+                check if window.position can differ:
+                if so, alternate window.position across locations:
+                  check if alternate window.position achieves student.intents aligning with location object metadata: does opening the window achieve anything in south vs. north room?

+                  iterate through possible intents of different window positions (temperature regulation, pollution protection, air dissipation, etc) for each intent of window.position:

+                    check if output intents of intent would differ across locations: would open windows have different output intents in north & south rooms? yes, because of difference in weather patterns: output intent of open window in hot south room = hot - hot = cool = "temperature regulation" output intent of open window in cool north room = no difference in temperature regulation = cool - cool = "no temperature regulation"

+                      given that window.position can serve intent "temperature regulation" across locations & temperature is the key relevance factor for this relationship set: check if the different output intents have different impact on other possible relationships under 'temperature':

+                      iterate through all remaining temperature relationships (if there are a lot, select for relationships involving known important factors like focus conditions first):

+                          does output intent "temperature regulation" influence student.intents or condition.intents?

+                          yes, it serves the students' "maintain focus conditions" intent, which is served by conditions with "temperature regulation" intent
+                            (we could reduce this to just analyzing the condition.intent, since the student is aligned with this intent & doesnt add variance for the purposes of this study)

+                            now that youve identified theres a logical flow between all relationships of a relevance factor (temperature), check if the implications of this logical flow match the observed rules:

+                              implications for relevant variable variants (vary temperature):
-                                  - if room is in higher-temperature location, window can be opened to reduce temperature, which is a focus condition intent required by students' test-taking intents does this match the observed rules:
+                                - if room is in higher-temperature location, window can be opened to reduce temperature, which is a focus condition intent required by students' test-taking intents

+                              does this match the observed rules:
                                 - yes, this explains why the two locations had different outcomes for the same action - locations vary by temperature
-                                  - output new theory: "temperature determines performance differences"
+                                - output new theory: "temperature determines performance differences because focus conditions require temperature regulation, which is enabled by window.position changes in high-temperature locations"

+            - what order do you iterate through relationships for a relevance factor in?
+              - you can start with objects having known differentiating factors (different locations were chosen for a reason, and the window is an important object in the hypothesis even with assumptions removed)

+              - you can also approach from other known relationships, such as that performance is heavily influenced by focus conditions, in which case youd iterate through focus conditions, and check which alternate states of the other objects could impact each focus condition

+            - alternative methods:

+              - you can also generate a matrix of alternate variable values among variables suspected to be relevant & check for output intents, rather than narrowing down relationship sets with semantic logic conditions between objects like variables & intents

+                - what is the output intents of the vectors:

+                  [window = open, location = north, weather = storm, sunlight = low, quiet = low]
+                    - output intent: "contradicts focus conditions = 'quiet'"

+                  [window = closed, location = north, weather = hot, sunlight = high, caffeine = high, sleep = low]
+                    - output intent: "contradicts focus conditions = 'sleep', 'temperature regulation'"

+                  [window = open, location = south, weather = hot, sunlight = high, caffeine = high]
+                    - output intent: "serves focus conditions = 'caffeine', 'temperature regulation'"

       - uses insight path technology